Quantum Fourier Transform Has Small Entanglement: Eigenvalues of DPSSs and P-DPSSs

 \section{Eigenvalues of DPSSs and P-DPSSs}

-In this appendix section we briefly argue that in the context of the QFT, the non-dominant eigenvalues of DPSSs are upper bounds to those of P-DPSSs.
-Consider the P-DPSS matrix arising from the QFT:
+In this appendix, we prove that in the context of the QFT, with a mild assumption, the non-dominant eigenvalues of DPSSs are upper bounds to those of P-DPSSs.
+Consider the P-DPSS matrix arising from the QFT

 where $[x,y]$ denotes the $(x+1)$-th row and $(y+1)$-th column and $x,y \in [0, 2^j-1]$.
 We argue that as $n$ increases, the first (largest) eigenvalue of $T_{n,j}$ will decrease and all other eigenvalues will increase.
-Therefore, if we consider matrices arising from the limit $n \rightarrow \infty$, the DPSS matrix arising from an infinite-sized QFT:
+Therefore, if we consider matrices arising from the limit $n \rightarrow \infty$, the DPSS matrix arising from an infinite-sized QFT

 any upper bound on the non-leading eigenvalues ($\tilde{\lambda}_{j}^k$) of $\tilde{T}_{j}$ can be directly applied to those of $T_{n,j}$ ($\lambda_{n,j}^k$) for all $n \ge 0$.